 The comeback is always stronger than the setback.

 Athletes regularly make inspiring comebacks, whether a healthy return after injury or a return to glory after ineffectiveness.
-But these athletes endured a more unusual hiatus from the sport they played, even dominated.
+Tim Tebow's return to the NFL playing field was cut short Tuesday morning when the Jacksonville Jaguars released the converted tight end after one preseason game.
+Like Tebow, these athletes endured a more unusual hiatus from the sport they played.
 Some were forced to leave because of a life-threatening diagnosis, others went to serve their country, some made poor decisions that paused their career, a few simply wanted to play a different sport.

 Whatever the reason for their departure, all eventually made their way back.
 Here are some of sports most memorable hiatuses: